Dr. Kelsie Forbush

 Research —

-Dr. Forbush's research interest and lab involve examining the reasons for diagnostic co-morbidity among eating, mood, and anxiety disorders and explicating the internal structure of eating pathology through scale development and assessment.
-Additionally, our lab is conducting several research studies that are designed to understand the associations (both cross-sectional and longitudinal) between eating behaviors and various other types of psychological difficulties, as well as research designed to develop better ways of assessing, diagnosing, and treating abnormal eating behaviors.
-Finally, Dr. Forbush and her lab have an emerging area of interest in the development of m-health interventions for eating disorders.
+Dr. Forbush's research interest and center involve examining the reasons for diagnostic co-morbidity among eating, mood, and anxiety disorders and explicating the internal structure of eating pathology through scale development and assessment.
+Additionally, her center is conducting several research studies that are designed to understand the associations (both cross-sectional and longitudinal) between eating behaviors and various other types of psychological difficulties, as well as research designed to develop better ways of assessing, diagnosing, and treating abnormal eating behaviors.
+Finally, Dr. Forbush and her center have an emerging area of interest in the development of m-health interventions for eating disorders.

 Selected Publications —